kuzzleio/documentation/src/guide/1/getting-started/first-step/index.md

 ## Running Kuzzle

-In this section we'll learn how to quickly get Kuzzle up and running using our installation script.
+This section explains how to quickly get Kuzzle up and running using our installation script.

 Open a terminal and run the following command: